-Curriculum builds on the information learned in Introduction to Culinary Arts.
-Students focus on the art of service while further advancing cooking techniques.
-Students serve customers using a variety of service styles through the lunch program or catering events.
-Students learn about poultry, stocks and sauces, potatoes and grains, and breakfast production.
-NYS Food Sanitation and Safety Laws are strictly reinforced.
+Curriculum reinforces the skills learned in Introduction to Culinary Arts.
+Students focus on the art of service and team work by using the kitchen brigade system to complete production of menus for lunch service for the staff of SCLA and surrounding schools.
+Students learn about HACCP, stocks, soups, potatoes and grains.
+NYS Food Sanitation and Safety Laws are strictly enforced.